 I offer a free initial telephone consultation; concessions are negotiable for the unemployed, pensioners and block bookings.
-I operate a very competitive scale so contact me for more information on 07900310123 or email him at.
+I operate a very competitive scale so contact me for more information on 07900310123 or email me at email@example.com.
 You may also consult my website at www.errolroman.co.uk

 The initial assessment session is paid for once agreement is reached and subsequently at least 48 hours before each schedule appointment.
 There is no extra fee for liaison with and or writing to GPs (if authorised).
 I operate a 48 hour cancellation policy whereby appointments cancelled within this time will not incur any cost.

 I am registered with CounsellorsUK, on the Private Practice Register (PPR) and is also recognised by and registered with a number of leading healthcare insurers such Bupa, AXA(PPP), AVIVA , WPA, Vitality and Standard Life as a cognitive behavioural psychotherapist to offer psychological treatment to their members.